Eric-Canas/USBMonitor/README.md

 ## Roadmap

 - Accepting MacOS (As soon as I will have access to a MacOS system to test it out)
+- Include an attribute with an identifier to differentiate identical devices